Skip to main content

 Server-side configuration

-Create the server credentials in the Google Cloud Console.
-Navigate to Credentials under APIs & Services.
-Click Create Credentials and select OAuth client ID.
+Create the server credentials in the Google Auth Platform.
+Navigate to Clients and click Create Client.
 Configure the OAuth client as a Web application.
 If you have a domain add it to the Authorized JavaScript origins and Authorized redirect URIs.
-For development purposes we can add http://localhost:8082 to both fields, this is the address to the web server.
+For development purposes, we can add http://localhost:8082 to both fields, which is the address to the web server.

 Google credentials